 Annually, the department inspects the City's target hazards including schools, gas stations, nursing homes and hospitals.
 The City's 1,400+ fire hydrants are inspected for leakage and general operating condition.
 Hydrants are also flow-tested and pumped on a cyclical basis.

 The Royal Oak Fire Department has been actively involved with CPR education for the community for decades.
 The Department is pleased to offer a variety of classes for its citizens of all ages:

 CPR classes are offered once a month.
-The next class is scheduled for:
+The next classes are scheduled for:

 Classes cost $40 cash or check only (payable to the City of Royal Oak).
 For more information call 248-246-3804.

 Instructors are certified by the American Heart Association, and are members of the Royal Oak Fire Department.
 Our Firefighters/Instructors are anxious to meet you and partner with you as you become a trained and confident citizen of our community, prepared to face a medical emergency.
 Call today for enrollment in the next available class.

 Fire Chiefs of Royal Oak